stfc/PSyclone/doc/configuration.rst

 Configuration
 =============

-At execution time, PSyclone reads various configuration options from the ``psyclone.cfg`` file.
-It searches for this file in the following locations, in order:
+PSyclone reads various run-time configuration options from the ``psyclone.cfg`` file.
+As described in :ref:`getting-going-configuration`, the default ``psyclone.cfg`` configuration file is installed in either ``/etc/`` or ``${HOME}/.psyclone/`` during the installation process.

+At execution-time, PSyclone searches for the configuration file in the following locations, in order:

 1. ``${PWD}/.psyclone/``
 2. ``${HOME}/.psyclone/``